Fluttershy: Yes. Because they're not dragons.

 - Best Out of Infinity: Rarity plays Tic-Tac-Toe with Pinkie Pie while waiting for Twilight and Fluttershy.
 Either Rarity is really bad at the game, or Pinkie Pie is really good at it.Rarity: That's thirty-five games in a row! (beat) Best of seventy-one?

 - Berserk Button: Because you do NOT, we repeat you do NOT.
 HURT.
 FLUTTERSHY'S FRIENDS!

 - Beware the Nice Ones: When Fluttershy's friends are hurt by the dragon, she becomes absolutely terrifying!

 - A literal example.
 Rainbow Dash learns the hard way that telling a dragon that is several orders of magnitude bigger than her to get lost and then kicking it in the face is never a good idea.

-- Fluttershy even Defied the trope by pointing out that just because the dragon could kill the Mane Six doesn't give him the right to, and that he could have handled being kicked by Dash (which barely annoyed him) better.
+- Fluttershy defied the trope by pointing out that just because the dragon could kill the Mane Six doesn't give him the right to, and that he could have handled being kicked by Dash (which barely annoyed him) better.